arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/voice-recognition-cyberon/content.md

 ![Get License Page](assets/getLicense.png)

-Once everything is ready, click on the **submit** button to get your license, it will print an array of numbers for the license, save it for the next step.
+Once everything is ready, click on the **submit** button to get your license, it will print an array of numbers for the license, save them for the next step.

 ### Test the Free Demo Sketch